Hard Rock Stadium selected as 2026 World Cup site

 (WSVN) - It’s official: Miami will be among the host cities for the 2026 World Cup.

-Hard Rock Stadium was selected by FIFA among several other U.S. stadiums to host the tournament, which will be co-hosted with Mexico and Canada.
+Hard Rock Stadium was selected by FIFA among several other U.S. stadiums to host the tournament, which will be co-hosted by 16 cities across Canada, Mexico and the United States.

 The U.S. will host 60 of the 80 games under FIFA’s plan, including all from the quarterfinals on.